An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: Examples of Usage

 \section{Examples of Usage}

 This section presents several examples, which may be used for quick start.
 We begin with very elementary one, but almost all aspects of the library usage will be illustrated by the end of this section.
 See the beginning of Section~\ref{sec:publ-meth-figure} for installation advise.
+The collection of these programmes is also serving as a test suit for the library.